OwnMarket/SmartContracts/docs/CHXFunctionalSpecification.md

 During public sale, Ether is sent to token sale contract's address, which will invoke *fallback function* (`function() {...}`).
 Fallback function invokes `buyTokens` function which handles the purchase by doing following:

-- Ensure minimum and KYC thresholds.
+- Enforce minimum investment and KYC whitelist thresholds.
 - Ensure sale cap is not exceeded.
 - Transfer tokens to investors address.